bhaviknagre/chat-assistant/README.md

 **Pipeline (pipeline.py) :**
 This is the orchestrator, managing the entire flow of the application from document extraction to embedding and storage.
 It ensures that the process is executed in a streamlined manner.

-**Search (search.py) :**
-Allows users to search for documents based on a text query.
-It supports both text-based (SQL) search and embedding-based (FAISS) search to provide comprehensive search results.